edgarcgarzon/Cloud-Developer-CP/readme.md

 # Email notification

-Unfortunatelly, in order to be able to send emails to not verified email address using AWS-SES, the sandbox needs to be "move out" as explained [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).
+Unfortunately, in order to be able to send emails to not verified email address using AWS-SES, the sandbox needs to be "move out" as explained [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).
 <br> For testing the application and receive email notifications, you need to verify the emails as explained [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).<br>
  However, once the email is verified, your application can send emails from this address.
-Therefore, for testing this feature is better to create 2/3 dummy users and verified the emails  addresses (do not use your personal email as it will grant rights to the application as explained aboved).<br>
+Therefore, for testing this feature is better to create 2/3 dummy users and verified the emails  addresses (do not use your personal email as it will grant rights to the application as explained above).<br>

 # Serverless cloud architecture